pr124/vibecoding_links/README.md

 ## Ideas
 [App store tracker](https://www.appstoretracker.com/)

-You'll never go broke if you sell to:
-- Men's lust
-- Women's desire for beauty
-- Elderly's health
-- Cildren's education
-- Rich people's fear of loss
-- Poor people desire to get rich quick

-Understand human nature, and you'll always find a way to succeed.

 Here are the best niches to build in if you want to beat those odds.

 Health & Fitness